nbpayne/deskandstudio-beta/03-studio.md

 Small, but versatile featuring natural light and loads of character.
 The studio is located in a warehouse space with exposed roof areas that gives the space an industrial feel.

-The studio is painted white with light floor tiles, allowing for beautiful natural light all day long.
+The studio is painted white with two large arch windows, allowing for beautiful natural light all day long.
+Alternatively the blockout blinds can be lowered to allow for creative lighting approaches.

 **Features**

-- Floor area 4.5m wide x 4m deep with high ceilings (3.7m)
+- Floor area 5.7m wide x 9m deep with high ceilings (4.6m)
 - White brick walls give a textured backdrop
 - Great for photographers looking to shoot in natural light
 - Internet via ADSL2+ WiFi (15Mbps downstream, 1Mbps upstream)